Paul von Hindenburg: The extent of his command

-Following the death of Austro-Hungarian emperor Franz Joseph on 21 November, Hindenburg met his successor Charles, who was frank about hoping to stop the fighting.
+Following the death of Austro-Hungarian emperor Franz Joseph on 21 November 1916, Hindenburg met his successor Charles, who was frank about hoping to stop the fighting.
 Hindenburg's Eastern Front ran south from the Baltic to the Black Sea through what now are the Baltic States, Ukraine, and Romania.
 In Italy, the line ran from the Swiss border on the west to the Adriatic east of Venice.
 The Macedonian front extended along the Greek border from the Adriatic to the Aegean.

 The line contested by the Russians and Ottomans between the Black and Caspian Sea ran along the heights of the Caucasus mountains.
-Hindenburg urged the Ottomans to pull their men off the heights before winter but they did not.
-In his memoirs, he would later allege this was because of their "policy of massacre of the Armenians".
+Hindenburg urged the Ottomans to withdraw their men off the heights before winter set in but they did not.

 The front in Palestine ran from the Mediterranean to the southern end of the Dead Sea, and the defenders of Baghdad had a flank on the Tigris River.
 The Western Front ran southward from Belgium until near Laon, where it turned east to pass Verdun before again turning south to end at the Swiss Border.
-The remaining German enclaves in Africa were beyond his reach; an attempt to resupply them by dirigible failed.
+The remaining German enclaves in Africa were beyond his reach; a bold attempt to resupply them by dirigible zeppelin failed in October 1917.
 The Central Powers were surrounded and outnumbered.